 The booking process for Havasupai Lodge is entirely different than that of the campground, and is managed by different teams.

-Demand for the lodge is also high, and you should expect phone lines to be busy.
+Demand for the lodge is also high, and you should expect the website to be busy when reservations open.
 All I can suggest is patience and persistence.
 When you get through, be sure to have all your details, including your name, address, phone number, required dates, and credit card information.

 What if I have to cancel my trip?